Norderburg

 Can I buy tickets online?

-Ticket purchasing options may be available online.
-Check the official website for more information.
+Ticket purchasing options may be available online, so please check the official website for details.

 Are there restrooms and cafes?